-We will adopt this standard as of our opening balance sheet for the year ending March 31, 2020 on a retrospective basis without restatement of prior periods.
-As a result we will recognize a right-to-use asset and a lease liability for our lease of premises and make the adjustments described at the end of note 3 to the consolidated financial statements.
+We adopted this standard as of our opening balance sheet for the year ended March 31, 2020 using the modiffied retrospective approach without restatement of prior periods.
+As a result we recognized a right-to-use asset and a lease liability for our lease of premises and made the adjustments described in note 3 to the consolidated financial statements.